Possums are marsupials which are active at night and have become well-adapted to urban environments.

 - A new stain appears on the ceiling inside the house, or a pungent smell starts to emanate into a room.

+The answer is yes.
 Possums tend to seek warmth, food, water and shelter in buildings and, especially, on roofs.
 They are a protected species in Australia, so there are very precise rules governing what you can and cannot do to them.
 Those who kill or harm them face the prospect of paying heavy fines.
-Each State and Territory has different rules pertaining to the removal and or relocation of possums, your local Flick technician can advise.
-We adhere to the highest Industry Standards and Guidelines in our handling and removal of possums and make sure no possum is harmed.

 - Natural sprays - There are some natural ways to keep possums from eating seedlings and vegetables including, chilli spray applied to seedlings or netting the area to physically exclude them.